 The back of your throat might appear bright red and beefy with white or yellow spots and you may also have swollen tonsils or lymph nodes.3

 On another note, your partner or those around you might also be able to tell if you have strep throat just by your breath.
 Really?
-Can you smell strep throat?
-According to a research paper, the breath of those suffering from this bacterial infection is characteristically foul.4

 So how can you be sure you have strep throat?
 The doctor will examine your throat and will probably ask you to undergo some tests.
 Available diagnostic tests include throat culture (commonly advised) and rapid antigen detection testing.5